Quantification of powder samples

 The Breeze start screen should look like this:

-After the Tutorial data is downloaded you will see the following table:
+You will see the following table:

 You can click on a table row to see the preview image (pseudo-RGB) for each image.

-Click on “Open” to open the study
+Click on “Open” to open the project

 Press “Open” button again to open the Train group